smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ## Ontology Versions Summary

 This section will be updated periodically based on the release of the newer versions of the ontology.

+### Version 1.5.0 (July 9, 2026)

+Addition of subsurface anatomy of nerves and vasculature for the Acupoints

+* This version includes the subsurface nerves and vasulature (arteries and veins) for the acupoints of the following meridinas
+  * Acupoints of the LU (11 acupoints), LI (20 acupoints), ST (45 acupoints), SP (21 acupoints), HT (9 acupoints), and SI (19 acupoints ).
+  * The subsurface nerved are stored using both annotation properties and OWL object property axioms.
+    * Annotation properties used: `tara:hasRelatedNerve`, `tara:hasRelatedArtery`, and `tara:hasRelatedVein`
+    * Object properties used: `tara-op:hasRelatedNerve`, `tara-op:hasRelatedArtery`, and `tara-op:hasRelatedVein`.
+See the  example for  `LU 1` below:

+      ```
+       'LU 1' rdfs:subClassOf
+        ( 'Meridian_Acupoint' AND (tara-op:isLocatedOnMeridian some 'Lung Meridian') )
+            (  tara-op:hasRelatedNerve some 'First intercostal nerve' )
+            (  tara-op:hasRelatedNerve some 'Intermediate supraclavicular nerve' )
+            (  tara-op:hasRelatedNerve some 'medial pectoral nerve' )
+            (  tara-op:hasRelatedArtery some 'axillary artery' )
+            (  tara-op:hasRelatedArtey some 'thoraco-acromial artery' )
+            (  tara-op:hasRelatedVein some 'axillary vein' )
+            (  tara-op:hasRelatedVein some 'thoracoacromial vein' )
+      ```
+* The source for the subsurface anatomy is the following:
+  * Chinese Acupuncture and Moxibustion.
+Edited by C. Xinnong, Rev. Ed., Foreign Languages Press, Beijing, China, 1999.
+Ch.
+7, Acupuncture Points of the Taiyin and Yangming Meridians.
+ISBN 978-7-119-01758-7.

+Inclusion of additional synonyms

+* This version includes additional synonyms for meridian acupoints extracted from different literarute sources to support more automated mapping of acupoints for articles knowldgebase.
+* This version also includes additional synonyms for the Extra Acupoints used in TARA based on the following source:
+  * [Additional Synonyms] Acupuncture: A Comprehensive Text.
+Shanghai College of Traditional Medicine.
+Translated and edited by J. O'Connor and D. Bensky.
+Chicago: Eastland Press, 1981.
+Section II, Ch.
+8: Other New and Miscellaneous Points.

+Enhanced descriptions and added provinance for Special Points

+* This version includes enhanced descriptions and added provinance for Special Points and their classifications based on the following source:
+  * Chinese Acupuncture and Moxibustion.
+Edited by C. Xinnong, Rev. Ed., Foreign Languages Press, Beijing, China, 1999.
+Ch.
+6, An Introduction to Acupunture Points, Sec.
+III, Specific Points.
+ISBN 978-7-119-01758-7.

 ### Version 1.2.0 (April 20, 2026)